zesk/build/docs/tools/debug.md

 Is build debugging enabled?

-#### Usage
+#### Arguments

-    buildDebugEnabled
+- `moduleName` - Optional.
+String.
+If `BUILD_DEBUG` contains any token passed, debugging is enabled.

 #### Exit codes

-- `1` - Debugging is not enabled
+- `1` - Debugging is not enabled (for any module)
 - `0` - Debugging is enabled

 #### Environment

-BUILD_DEBUG - Set to 1 to enable debugging, blank to disable
+BUILD_DEBUG - Set to non-blank to enable debugging, blank to disable.
+BUILD_DEBUG may be a comma-separated list of modules to target debugging.

 ### `buildDebugStart` - Start build debugging if it is enabled.